fattard/FlagsEditorEXPlugin/README.md

 **Note: The lists may contain unused data, which will be filtered out later, as documentation on the flags progresses.**

-### Dump all Flags

-This action will export the entire flag database with the current flag states (True/False) and event work values, with additional description (when available).
-This action is mainly for researching flag states and diffing previous/current states to discover and document the flag usages, that will be added as human readable information.

 ### Edit Flags

 This action opens the main window of the plugin.